abinit/abinit/doc/tutorial/eph4mob.md

 From a more practical point of view, this implies that one should always monitor the convergence of the physical properties with respect to the initial DFPT $\qq$-mesh.
 The LR model implemented in ABINIT facilitates the convergence as the non-analytic behaviour for
-$\qq \rightarrow 0$ is properly described yet the Fourier interpolation can introduced oscillations between the *ab-initio* $\qq$-points and these oscillations may affec the quality of the physical results.
+$\qq \rightarrow 0$ is properly described yet the Fourier interpolation can introduce oscillations between the *ab-initio* $\qq$-points and these oscillations may affect the quality of the physical results.

 ## Phonon band structure